3rdpartyeve/phealng/README.md

 With Incursion 1.1.2 CCP allows you to make SSL encrypted calls.
 To accomplish that you only need to point the api_base to the correct SSL url.

-At the moment SSL is not enabled by default.
+since 0.1.0 SSL is enabled by default.

     require_once "Pheal/Pheal.php";
     spl_autoload_register("Pheal::classload");